 At Mightycause, we get it!
 We really, really do.
-So, if you should find yourself putting together your #GivingTuesday campaign on the fly, these five steps will get your campaign across the finish line.
+So, if you should find yourself putting together your #GivingTuesday campaign a little last minute, we’re here to help.
+These five steps will get your campaign across the finish line.

 1. Register for #GivingTuesday